torvalds/linux/Documentation/networking/pktgen.rst

 Interrupt affinity
 ===================
-Note that when adding devices to a specific CPU it is a good idea to also assign /proc/irq/XX/smp_affinity so that the TX interrupts are bound to the same CPU.
+Analte that when adding devices to a specific CPU it is a good idea to also assign /proc/irq/XX/smp_affinity so that the TX interrupts are bound to the same CPU.
 This reduces cache bouncing when freeing skbs.